happyfaults/pywatdafudge/README.md

     """
     from os import path

-    # Risky phrases file are assigned a weight value
+    # A risky phrases file is assigned a default weight value
-    # that will be used in phrase match scoring.
+    # that will be applied to all contained phrases.
+    # The weight is factored into phrase match scoring.
     #
     # For example:
     # Phrases from the low_risk_phrases.txt file will have a lower weighting